GLOBAL MARKETS-Fresh debt deal delay prompts cautious trade

 By Simon Jessop

-LONDON, Oct 21 Stocks clawed back some ground on Friday after France and Germany said a comprehensive euro zone debt deal was on its way, if a little late, although a subdued euro and choppy German bonds showed not everyone was convinced.
+LONDON, Oct 21 Stocks bounced on Friday after France and Germany said a comprehensive euro zone debt deal was on its way, if a little late, although a weaker euro and rising bund futures suggested not everyone was convinced.

-Book-squaring before a weekend of euro zone crisis talks would likely govern moves across asset classes, traders said, while U.S. stock futures SPc1 pointed to early gains on Wall Street and Treasuries were flat.

-The long-running debt saga was meant to be resolved at a meeting of regional leaders on Sunday, but disagreement over the make-up of the sovereign rescue fund, the EFSF, stalled talks and sparked a selloff in riskier assets on Thursday.
+The long-running saga was meant to be concluded at a meeting of regional leaders on Sunday, but disagreement over the make-up of the sovereign rescue fund, the EFSF, stalled talks and sparked a selloff in riskier assets on Thursday.

-A communique from French President Nicolas Sarkozy and German Chancellor Angela Merkel, following the European close, said the wide-ranging plan would now be announced no later than Wednesday.
+A communique from French President Nicolas Sarkozy and German Chancellor Angela Merkel followed the European close, in which they said the wide-ranging plan would now be announced no later than Wednesday.

+That and earnings news buoyed U.S. and Asian stocks somewhat, which in turn carried through patchily into the start of European trade on Friday, albeit with little conviction as traders wait for firm details on the plan.

 "The enthusiasm, bordering on euphoria, that appeared to have swept up risk assets early in the week has now entirely evaporated and investors appear primed for a critical weekend almost expecting to be disappointed," Altium Securities said in a note.

-While shares recovered some of their lost ground, currency traders proved less amenable to the delay, extending their move from the previous session with many investors unwilling to go long.
+While shares recovered some of their lost ground, currency and fixed income traders proved less amenable to the delay, extending their moves from the previous session with many investors unwilling to go long.

-The euro edged higher, then fell back before trading flat against the dollar by 1007 GMT at 1.3768, and it fell against the yen and Swiss franc.
-The dollar, meanwhile, was flat against a basket of currencies .
+The euro edged higher in early trade before falling back 0.3 percent against the dollar by 0724 GMT to 1.3741.
+It also fell against the yen and Swiss franc.
+The dollar meanwhile climbed 0.1 percent against a basket of currencies .

 "The euro is all being driven by short term players with longer term investors like asset managers all holding short positions and on the sidelines," said Manuel Oliveri, currency strategist at UBS in Zurich.

-Morgan Stanley, meanwhile, advised clients to stay short the euro ahead of the weekend's EU summit and lower stops -- currently at $1.3845 -- further next week to protect profits.

-Bund futures FGBLc1 were skittish, reversing course several times to be down 0.1 percent at 135.26 by 1009 GMT.
+Bund futures FGBLc1 also reversed course shortly after the open, ticking lower before rising 0.1 percent to 135.53 by 0725 GMT.

 "I think there is an element of disappointment," said one trader, pointing to the delay.
 "So today, (we are) not really expecting too much risk to be placed on by clients, instead probably some squaring of positions and taking off of risk into the weekend."

-Among the major commodities, Brent crude oil LCOc1 was marginally weaker but still holding above $109 a barrel, in rangebound trade ahead of the European leaders' summit, while U.S. crude oil CLc1 was slightly firmer.
+Among the major commodities, Brent crude oil LCOc1 was steady at around $109 a barrel, in rangebound trade ahead of the European leaders' summit, while U.S. crude oil CLc1 was slightly firmer.

-After heavy falls in the previous session, base metals including copper and zinc both staged a partial recovery.
-(Additional reporting by Anirban Nag and Ana Nicolaci da Costa in London; Editing by Catherine Evans/Ruth Pitchford)
+After heavy falls in the previous session, base metals including copper and zinc both staged a partial recovery, while gold also rose.
+(Additional reporting by Anirban Nag and Ana Nicolaci da Costa in London; Editing by Catherine Evans)

 * Enters into agreement to receive Stresscopin investigational new drug file from Janssen